whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 CREATE INDEX j3 ON mytest(FLOAT(j.latitude))
 ```

 As of v.3.0, attribute indexes can only be created on RT indexes.
-However, you can (almost) _instantly_ convert your plain indexes to RT by using `ATTACH ...
-WITH TRUNCATE`, and run `CREATE INDEX` after that, as follows:
+However, you can (almost) *instantly* convert your plain indexes to RT by using `ATTACH … WITH TRUNCATE`, and run `CREATE INDEX` after that, as follows:

 ```
 ATTACH INDEX myplain TO myrt WITH TRUNCATE